whosonfirst/go-whosonfirst-api/README.md

 2017/03/03 17:56:15 time to 'whosonfirst.places.getDescendants': 5m16.811679531s
 ```

-If you're wondering about the `-geojson` flag it's useful because the Who's On First API returns a minimum subset of a record's properties by default and does return geometries at all (at least not yet).
+If you're wondering about the `-geojson` flag it's useful because the Who's On First API returns a minimum subset of a record's properties by default and does not return geometries at all (at least not yet).
 For example, here's what a default API response for a place looks like:

 ```
 {